alvinng4/grav_sim/5_steps_to_n_body_simulation/step2.md

-# Step 2: Acceleration
+# Step 2: Gravity

-In this step, we will work on computing the gravitational acceleration.
+Welcome to step 2.
+This is the most important step &mdash;
-This is the most important part of the simulation as it represent the underlying physics.
+computing the gravitational acceleration.
-Turns out that this is also the most expensive part of N-body simulations.
-So, we will spend some time optimizing the computation.
+Turns out this is also the most expensive part in N-body simulation, so we will spend some time on optimization.

 ## Newton's law of gravitation
 I believe most of you are familiar with Newton's law of gravitation